karlseguin/the-little-mongodb-book/en/mongodb.markdown

 A particularly powerful feature of MongoDB is its support for geospatial indexes.
 This allows you to store x and y coordinates within documents and then find documents that are `$near` a set of coordinates or `$within` a box or circle.
 This is a feature best explained via some visual aids, so I invite you to try the [5 minute geospatial interactive tutorial](http://tutorial.mongly.com/geo/index), if you want to learn more.

 ## Tools and Maturity ##
 You probably already know the answer to this, but MongoDB is obviously younger than most relational database systems.
-This is absolutely something you should consider.
-How much a factor it plays depends on what you are doing and how you are doing it.
+This is absolutely something you should consider, thhow how much it matters depends on what you are doing and how you are doing it.
 Nevertheless, an honest assessment simply can't ignore the fact that MongoDB is younger and the available tooling around isn't great (although the tooling around a lot of very mature relational databases is pretty horrible too!).
 As an example, the lack of support for base-10 floating point numbers will obviously be a concern (though not necessarily a show-stopper) for systems dealing with money.

 On the positive side, drivers exist for a great many languages, the protocol is modern and simple, and development is happening at blinding speeds.
 MongoDB is in production at enough companies that concerns about maturity, while valid, are quickly becoming a thing of the past.